AnanyaP-WDW/xmlviz/README.md

 # TWBCompare

-A command-line tool for analyzing, comparing, and visualizing Tableau workbook (.twb) files.
+A command-line tool for analyzing and comparing Tableau workbook (.twb) files directly as XML.

 ## Features

 TWBCompare helps you:

-1. Convert multiple Tableau .twb files (XML format) to JSON for easier analysis
+1. Analyze multiple Tableau .twb files directly in their native XML format
-2. Find common tags, attributes, and hierarchies across multiple .twb files
+2. Find common XML elements, attributes, and hierarchies across multiple .twb files
+3. Generate a common XML structure that represents elements present in all files
-3. Generate diffs to see what's unique in each .twb file compared to the common structure
+4. Generate diffs to see what's unique in each .twb file compared to the common structure

 ## Installation

-Since this tool is set up in a virtual environment, you can install it in development mode:
+You can install the package in development mode:

 ```bash
 # Activate the virtual environment